The Voyagers: Being Legends and Romances of Atlantic Discovery

-The Voyagers: Being Legends and Romances of Atlantic Discovery is a children's book by Padraic Colum.
-It comprises a mixture of legendary and historical stories about Atlantic exploration, from the story of Atlantis to the naming of America.
-The book, illustrated by Wilfred Jones, was first published in 1925 and was a Newbery Honor recipient in 1926.

-The voyagers are Maelduin, Saint Brendan, the children of Eric the Red, Christopher Columbus, Ponce de Leon, colonists of Virginia, and Amerigo Vespucci.
+The Voyagers: Being Legends and Romances of Atlantic Discovery is a 1925 children's book written by Padraic Colum and illustrated by Wilfred Jones.
+It is a collection of legendary and historical stories about Atlantic exploration, from the story of Atlantis to the naming of America.
+The titular voyagers are Maelduin, Saint Brendan, the children of Eric the Red, Christopher Columbus, Ponce de Leon, colonists of Virginia, and Amerigo Vespucci.
 Their stories are told within a framing sequence of Henry the Navigator's interest in exploration.

+The book was a Newbery Honor recipient in 1926, Colum's second honor after The Golden Fleece and the Heroes Who Lived Before Achilles in 1922.